Bijesse/facebook_wall/README.md

 ### Assessment

-1. Write do-now based off of [assessments from previous lesson](../../../10-jquery/lessons/1-jquery/assessments/).
+1. Students will be assessed based on their performance in the project.

 ##During Class